itmeson/genorg/daily/2/index.md

 Atomic Structure and the Periodic Table
 =====================================
+Q?
 Got to find some models, sims